amrutprabhu/amrutprabhu.github.io/data/blog/2021/spring-cloud-stream-with-kafka-communication.md

 In this case, the supplier function is invoked by a default polling mechanism which is provided by the framework.
 It calls the supplier every second.

-Now what about the case where you want to send a message after doing something.
+Now what about the case where you want to send a message after doing something?
 Probably you want to store your entity in the database and then send out an event.
 Let’s look at that next.

 ### Sending Messages on Demand